AnnaChirumbolo/DASI_challenge/docs/auser.md

 ##### Target 1: CoS

 PAG well seems to have the largest influence on the target, followed by POL volume.
-Rainfall variables have the least influence. **RMSE: 0.22**
+Rainfall variables have the least influence. **RMSE: 0.22, variance: 97.39%**

 ![40_1auser_RF_cos](https://user-images.githubusercontent.com/43357858/109397002-c547a800-7934-11eb-8a4a-1cae32232fa6.jpg)

 ##### Target 2: LT2

-CSAL well has the largest influence on the target, rainfall has again little importance. **RMSE: 0.07**
+CSAL well has the largest influence on the target, rainfall has again little importance. **RMSE: 0.07, variance: 98.04%**

 ![41_1auser_RF_LT2](https://user-images.githubusercontent.com/43357858/109397008-ca0c5c00-7934-11eb-9401-3a4667ed1aaf.jpg)

 ##### Target 3: SAL

 DIEC well has the largest impact in the model, **3 times greater** than the second most important feature: PAG well.
-Rainfall has the least influence in the model over the target. **RMSE: 0.1**
+Rainfall has the least influence in the model over the target. **RMSE: 0.1, variance: 95.93%**

 ![42_1auser_RF_SAL](https://user-images.githubusercontent.com/43357858/109397015-ce387980-7934-11eb-970e-23b693a0efb5.jpg)